vuetifyjs/vuetify/packages/docs/src/pages/en/components/overlays.md

 # Overlays

-The `v-overlay` component is used to provide emphasis on a particular element or parts of it.
-It signals to the user of a state change within the application and can be used for creating loaders, dialogs and more.
+`v-overlay` is the base for components that float over the rest of the page, such as `v-menu` and `v-dialog`.
+It can also be used on its own and comes with everything you need to create a custom popover component.

 <entry-ad />